-In accordance with backup best practice, the above directory should be regularly backed-up to offline media (e.g. tape or CD).
+In accordance with backup best practice, the above directory should be regularly backed-up to offline media (e.g. tape, CD or remote server).
 This will allow the data to be restored in the case the server hard-drive is corrupted.
+An example backup script called copy-backups-to-remote-server.bat found at [app-path]/server/examples/scripting/batch/ may help administrators automate the process of maintaining an off-disk copy.